Welcome to the Ultimate Guide to Solar Panels in South Dakota

 South Dakota currently lacks any sort of solar rebate programs.
 If the state switched from a voluntary renewable energy objective to a strong RPS with mandatory levels of renewable energy production, we can guarantee the utility companies would offer incentives to help you make the switch to solar.

 How do we know?
 It’s worked everywhere that a real RPS has been implemented, including in Colorado, where Black Hills Energy has long offered solar rebates.
 That's right—a South Dakota energy company offers rebates for customers in another state, but not in South Dakota.
 Boooooo!

 South Dakota Solar Tax Credits

 It may seem like nit-picking given the thousands the property tax exemption is going to save you, but we’d like to see lawmakers add a sales tax exemption as well.
-Especially because the lack of utility rebates, that 4-6% a sales tax exemption would save you can really add up, typically to savings of more than $1,000 on the typical residential solar power system.
+Especially due to the lack of utility rebates, that 4-6% a sales tax exemption would save you can really add up -- typically to savings of more than $1,000 on the typical residential solar power system.

 Despite our reputation for cold weather, we actually get a lot of sun here.
 As much as most parts of Florida in fact.
 Unfortunately that tremendous solar power potential is being squandered.
 The lack of state or utility backed incentives is keeping costs high (compared to solar-friendly states) for homeowners like you to make the switch, and keeping payback time frames slow.
-Even without any incentives, solar power is an excellent investment, but the legislature should be harnessing our natural solar resources to help bring down initial costs.
-That property tax exemption is tremendous, but without any mandatory renewables standards, or any state incentives in place, we can’t give South Dakota anything but an “F” at the moment.
+The legislature should be harnessing our natural solar resources to help bring down initial costs.
+That tax credit and the property tax exemption are tremendous, but without any mandatory renewables standards, or any state incentives in place, we’ve gotta give South Dakota a “D” at the moment.